ARM-software/CMSIS-FreeRTOS/Source/MISRA.md

 FreeRTOS-Kernel conforms to [MISRA C:2012](https://www.misra.org.uk/misra-c) guidelines, with the deviations listed below.
-Compliance is checked with Coverity static analysis.
+Compliance is checked with Coverity static analysis version 2023.6.1.
 Since the FreeRTOS kernel is designed for small-embedded devices, it needs to have a very small memory footprint and has to be efficient.
 To achieve that and to increase the performance, it deviates from some MISRA rules.
 The specific deviations, suppressed inline, are listed below.

 Additionally, [MISRA configuration file](examples/coverity/coverity_misra.config) contains project wide deviations.